Top 9 Most Popular Gold Coins Ever Made

 The US Mint released the American Gold Buffalo in 2006 as their answer to the pure gold question.
 Realizing that discerning tastes demanded a 24-karat option, the US Mint wisely bid to capture an even bigger piece of the retail gold market.

-Coin collectors already familiar with the 1911 Buffalo nickel design will know where the American Gold Buffalo borrowed inspiration.
+Coin collectors already familiar with the Buffalo nickel design, commissioned by the Taft Administration in 1911 and finalized in 1912, will know where the American Gold Buffalo borrowed inspiration.
 James Earle Fraser's original design features the striking profile of a proud Native American Chieftain on the obverse.
 The coin's reverse displays the namesake American bison, presumed to depict the famous Central Park Zoo attraction, "Black Diamond."

 American Gold Eagles and Buffalos are exceedingly desirable for investors and dealers alike, but here's something to consider.
 The Gold Buffalo's 99.99% pure gold composition is universally accepted across cultural lines, and the annual mintage of the Gold Buffalo is a fraction of the Gold Eagle.
 Both coins retail for the same price, creating hidden collector value for the Gold Buffalo.